-It wouldn't be the holidays without tins of cookies and parties to bring them to, so make sure yours stand out from the crowd.
+Whatever the season looks like this year, it wouldn't be the holidays without plates of cookies.
+Use this year to depart (ever so slightly) from tradition and try something new.
 Let this be the year you say so long to boring sugar cookies and dry gingerbread once and for all.
 Whether it's Linzer cookies with citrus-plum jam or Belgian spice cookies, we've got a host of recipes that shed tradition while honoring the classics you hold near and dear.

 A loose interpretation of the Swiss chocolate-almond holiday cookie known as Basler brunsli, these chocolate cookies are intensely rich and happen to be gluten-free, too.

 Here, brown butter brings a modern twist to a 19th century cookie recipe.

 In these Belgian cookies, crispy little bites get big, complex flavor from a mixture of warming spices.

 Infuse dark honey with spices for a toothsome cookie that can be rolled in turbinado sugar or drizzled with espresso glaze.

 With a cardamom-inflected dough that’s folded three times for puff pastry-like lightness, this is what we call next-level rugelach.

 Inspired by a hazelnut-rosemary biscotti from Claudia Fleming, the former pastry chef of New York City’s Gramercy Tavern, this cookie has savory notes that make it a great match for a cheese plate, perfect at any stage of your holiday party.